LexiPugh/practice-problems/README.md

 9. Day 71 - February 9th 2024: [A/B Students from Analyst Builder](https://github.com/LexiPugh/practice-problems/blob/main/practice_problems/february2024/day71.md)
     - Languages Used: SQL
     - Question Difficulty: Easy
-    - Concepts Covered: Used the OR keyword in combination with the WHERE keyword to filter to students who got an A or B for their final exam, used the ORDER BY to order the output alphabetically
+    - Concepts Covered: Used the OR keyword in combination with the WHERE keyword to filter to students who got an A or B for their final exam, used the ORDER BY keyword to order the output alphabetically
 10. Day 72 - February 10th 2024: [Football Perfection from Analyst Builder](https://github.com/LexiPugh/practice-problems/blob/main/practice_problems/february2024/day72.md)
     - Languages Used: SQL
     - Question Difficulty: Easy